kailash-manasarovar/statement/docs/timeline/2023/october.md

 !!! tip "This may be nothing but..."
     - As I was searching for the address of the shop, I looked up experts, and this [name came up](https://www.einforma.com/informacion-empresa/lopez-moreno-juan-david).

+## Baby Jo

+- I'm followed by a crypto meme coin account on Twitter: https://x.com/BabyJoeERC.
+- Lorraine's son is called Joe and I taught him piano when he was 12 or 13.
+We had a great time too.
+- On Facebook, there's a lovely picture of Joe as a baby with his dummy in: https://www.facebook.com/photo/?fbid=10200343206052070&set=ecnf.1512218809.
+- I believe the account and meme coin was created to terrorize me, but they might have tried to make it into something.

 ## My car is damaged on the Montgo

 - I go walking on the Montgo, the mountain that overlooks the town, one Saturday, on the 14th October.